 Sculpture as History

 Dario Robleto’s meticulous reconstructions and samplings utilized the stuff of history as both medium and as a kind of material evidence.
 From pulverized human bone to gunpowder from a Civil War battle, the list of media in Robleto’s works is itself essential.
 Objects that existed in one state and for one purpose are transformed into new objects that rely in large part on associations with their prior existence for meaning and purpose.
 For example, his work Our Sin Was In Our Hips (2001-2002) brought to life a pair of hip bones cast from the pulverized physical remnants of his parents’ lives.
 The vulcanized LPs that made up the female pelvis bone come from Robleto’s mother’s collection of 45 records, while the male pelvis is fashioned from his father’s 33s.
 The hips were locked in a perpetual dance joined by music and bone.
 The exhibition included six of Robleto’s installations dating from 2000 to 2004 with materials ranging from bacteria cultured from the grooves of Negro prison songs and prison choir records to pulp made from a poem a WWI soldier wrote while recovering in the hospital, to dried and crushed chrysanthemum petals.

 Yinka Shonibare’s Space Walk (2002) included a male and female astronaut floating outside a large satellite.
 Their clothes were covered in a dizzying array of African-American pop icons including Martin Luther King, Billie Holiday, and James Brown.
 Outer space might feel like a strange site to celebrate black identity, but Shonibare’s juxtaposition forced closer consideration.
 Both outer space and Africa have often been described in literature, travel guides, and fiction as final frontiers in humans’ pursuit of progress and adventure.
-Her work seemed to bring the very idea of historical progress into question.
+His work seemed to bring the very idea of historical progress into question.
 Nine mannequins from Shonibare’s 2004 film Un Ballo in Maschera were installed alongside the film, as well as ten still photos from the film.